 Use a social media scheduling tool like Buffer or Hootsuite to plan out your posts.
 The whole point is to save you time while building your audience, so don’t waste time trying to remember to post things every day.
 By spending half an hour setting up your article posts for a few months in advance, you can set-and-forget, and rest assured that your social media channels will have a continuous drip of useful content for your audience.

-Every year, check through your evergreen content to make sure it’s still accurate, add some brief edit notes if things have change and republish it (don’t change the page URL, that’ll ruin your Google ranking).
+Every year, check through your evergreen content to make sure it’s still accurate, add some brief edit notes if things have changed and re-publish it (don’t change the page URL, that’ll ruin your Google ranking).
 This is MUCH quicker than endlessly writing new blog posts.

 To sum up…